stoplightio/platform-docs/4.-documentation/d.table-of-contents.md

 ### Items

-Items are links to articles, APIs, and models within the project or external links to content outside of the documentation.
+Items are links to articles, APIs, and model files located within the project directory or external links to content outside of the documentation.

 ## Default Structure